Guide Dog and Service Dog Certification

 Visitors to British Columbia

-Other Service Animals
+Other Support Animals

 Therapy and emotional support animals, including dogs, are not eligible for certification.